Canada's next prime minister Carney says transition will be quick after meeting with Trudeau

 Carney, 59, replaces Trudeau who announced his resignation in January but remains prime minister until his successor is sworn in.

-Carney is widely expected to trigger an election in the coming days or weeks amid U.S. President Donald Trump’s sweeping tariff and annexation threats.
+Carney is widely expected to trigger a parliamentary election in the coming days or weeks amid U.S. President Donald Trump’s sweeping tariff and annexation threats.
 Or the opposition parties in Parliament could force one with a no-confidence vote later this month.

+Carney is a former Goldman Sachs executive with no experience in politics.

 The opposition Conservatives had hoped to make the election about Trudeau, whose popularity declined as food and housing prices rose and immigration surged.